PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/UseCasesDetailed.md

 - [ ] Demographic Parity

+><br><span style="color:green">Demographic parity</span>: 'The proportion of predicted positives should be equal across sensitive/protective groups'. <br> <br>
+<span style="color:green">Demographic parity is satisfied when their base rates are the same; 50 images depict homosexual couples, and 100 images depict heterosexual couples (i.e., the favorable outcome should be assigned to each group of a sensitive/protective attribute at equal rates).</span> <br> <br>

 This function returns a list of values formatted as follows: ```[Demographic parity unprivileged group, Demographic parity privileged group, Absolute difference of Demographic Parity between unprivileged and privileged group]```

 - [ ] Equal Selection Parity

+><br><span style="color:red">Equal selection parity</span>: 'The number of predicted positives should be equal across sensitive/protective groups'. <br> <br>
+<span style="color:red">Equal selection parity is satisfied when the search engine returns the same number of images for each sensitive/protected attribute group; 75 wedding images depict homosexual couples, and 75 heterosexual couples.</span> <br> <br>

 This function returns a list of values formatted as follows: ```[Equal Selection Parity unprivileged group, Equal Selection Parity privileged group, Absolute difference of Equal Selection Parity between unprivileged and privileged group]```